State of Illinois

 Be patient and don't panic.
 Certificates are mailed from Springfield and take 5-7 days to arrive.
 If you don't receive a billing certificate, it may be that the parent's eligibility period has ended.

-If you don't receive a billing certificate by the last day of the month, your Child Care Resource and Referral agency can mail you a new one.
+If you don't receive a billing certificate by the last day of the month that care was provided during, your Child Care Resource and Referral agency can mail you a new one.
 Make sure your name is on your mailbox and that you notify them any time you change your address.

 Are my child care payments taxable income?

 Yes.
 When you file your taxes, you are required by law to report all child care payments to the IRS as earned income.
 Taxes cannot be taken out of the checks you receive.
-If you are paid at least $600 within a year, you will receive a 1099 form stating the child care income you earned for the year.
-You should receive your 1099 form by February 15th.
+If you are paid at least $600 within a calendar year, you will receive Form 1099-misc. stating the child care income you earned for the year.
+You should receive your Form 1099 by February 15th.

 It's a good idea to set aside money each month for taxes that may be due at the end of the year.
 You may be responsible for quarterly tax payments, or eligible for the earned income tax credit.
 For general tax information, and to see if you qualify for the earned income tax credit, you can call the IRS at 1-800-829-1040 (TDD/TTY 1-800-829-4059).